 - Writing – As you’re reading your previous content pieces, you may realize you could have written that sentence or paragraph differently.
-Well, it’s never too late!
+Well, it’s never too late to improve your content!
 You can start off by making your sentences and paragraphs shorter.
-Want more writing tips?
-You can take a look at this article.

 5. Optimize internal links